skienzmatishun/rippreport/content/p/im-back-2/index.md

   length_score: 96.25
   category_score: 0
   rank: 10
+summary: Local power brokers thought a temporary hiatus would silence investigative reporting on city hall favoritism and backroom land deals.
+Documents and insider tips gathered during the break reveal ongoing financial schemes between municipal officials and favored developers.
+Corruption never sleeps in Baldwin County, and neither does The Ripp Report.
 ---
 I apologize to all my readers and friends that I have been a little absent in the last few months.
 Last year I lost my soul mate of 50 years and it has been quite an adjustment since.
 Don’t get me wrong, everything is good and all my memories are good.
 However I was faced with downsizing my living accommodations and totally restoring the property, known now as Casa Carolyn.